sanda-fl/CovidProject/README.md

-# CovidProject Data Preparation
+# CovidProject Data Exploration and Preparation
-SQL data preparation for a Tableau Visualization see the interactive viz on my Tableau Public profile: https://public.tableau.com/app/profile/alexandra.florea17/vizzes
+SQL data preparation to put together the data we needed to create a Tableau Visualization Data extracted from Our World in Data, at https://ourworldindata.org/explorers/coronavirus-data-explorer see the interactive viz on my Tableau Public profile: https://public.tableau.com/app/profile/alexandra.florea17/vizzes

-Indications from Alex the Analyst on YT
+Indications from Alex the Analyst on Youtube